-Jean Sharp, is an Independent Non-Executive Director, is also chair of the Audit and Compliance Committee in Flood Re.
-She is also an independent non-executive director at Personal Assets Trust plc and FBD Holding plc (an Irish insurance group).
+Jean Sharp is an Independent Non-Executive Director, and Chair of the Audit and Compliance Committee in Flood Re.
+She is also an Independent Non-Executive Director at Personal Assets Trust plc and FBD Holding plc (an Irish insurance group).
 She spent over 20 years in financial services with Aviva plc and is a former partner with EY.
 She is a chartered accountant.